uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 Table Types
 -----------

 |dal_short_name| defines a set of classes.
-Each class implements the :ref:`table
+Each class implements the
-<table>` concept and represents a specific data format.
+:txtref:`table` concept and represents a specific data format.

 .. list-table::
    :header-rows: 1